LennartC/CQ2-Sim/README.md

 CQ2 Sim
 =======
-Simulator/Database for the for the free web-browser game Castle Quest 2.
+Simulator/Database for the free web-browser game Castle Quest 2.

 Created by:
 * Lennart Coopmans